Tiamarth/Arc-for-Vivaldi/README.md

 # Arc-for-Vivaldi

-Arc for Vivaldi is a custom css file that integrates Vivaldi's UI with [Arc,](https://github.com/horst3180/Arc-theme) a popular theme for Linux.
+Arc for Vivaldi is a custom css file that integrates Vivaldi's UI with [Arc,](https://github.com/horst3180/Arc-theme) (or [Arc Grey](https://github.com/eti0/arc-grey-theme)) a popular theme for Linux.

 ## Features:

 - When the current theme is set to apply accent color to window, remove Vivaldi's header gradient.
-- Use custom fonts in Vivaldi's interface, by default AFV uses Roboto/
 - Dynamic 1px border around Vivaldi that persists even when Native Window is disabled in the settings.
 - Hide Vivaldi's built-in titlebar when GUI is hidden.
 - Use Arc's window buttons even when Native Window is disabled in the settings.